Hit enter after type your search item

 Creating a list of strings example

-Similarly, you may create a list of string separated by commas as shown in the example below:
+Similarly, you may create a list of strings separated by commas as shown in the example below:

-This is how a list of string is created and a for..in loop is used to display its items:
+This is how a list of strings is created and a for..in loop is used to display its items:

 Output: